Claude Agent SDK — AI Agent Framework Review 2026

 The Claude Agent SDK benefits from Anthropic’s broader ecosystem.
 MCP has gained significant adoption as an open standard, with servers available for popular development tools (VS Code, JetBrains), databases (PostgreSQL, SQLite), cloud services (AWS, GCP), and productivity platforms (Slack, GitHub, Linear).
 Every MCP server automatically becomes a tool source for Claude Agent SDK agents.

-The official documentation includes comprehensive guides covering agent patterns, tool design best practices, safety configuration, and production deployment.
-Anthropic publishes reference architectures for common use cases, and the growing community contributes example applications, custom tools, and integration patterns.
+The official documentation covers agent patterns, tool design, hooks configuration, subagent architecture, and production deployment.
+The growing community contributes example applications, custom MCP servers, and integration patterns.

 When to Choose Claude Agent SDK